How to Use Appreciative Inquiry Questions to Uplift Companies

 How Can Appreciative Inquiry Uplift Companies?

 Appreciative Inquiry truly takes a revolutionary approach to organizational change.
-Able to create resilient and reinvention-focused cultures, this method focuses on what is working rather than what isn't working.
-Leaders aren't asked to identify all of the weaknesses in their organization and obstacles they foresee, but instead, ask them about the positive aspects of their organization and where they envision being in the future.
+This method, which creates resilient, reinvention-focused cultures, focuses on what is working rather than what isn't.
+Leaders aren't asked to identify all the weaknesses in their organization or the obstacles they foresee; instead, they are asked about the positive aspects of their organization and where they envision it in the future.

 So many organizational visioning and change models focus on problems and pitfalls.
 These are, in a sense, negative approaches to change.

-Rather than bringing everyone down by spending time emphasizing all the things that are going wrong, Appreciative Inquiry offers a uniquely positive perspective that is change-oriented.
+Rather than bringing everyone down by focusing on what is going wrong, Appreciative Inquiry offers a uniquely positive, change-oriented perspective.

 Instead of asking an organization or team to develop brand-new skills, this model asks them to utilize their existing skills and strengths.

-Change models that focus on the weak points of organizations can harm motivation and morale, as it can put the obstacles to growth at the forefront of the conversation.
+Change models that focus on organizations' weaknesses can harm motivation and morale, as they can put obstacles to growth at the forefront of the conversation.
 However, focusing on the strengths and successful practices that already exist can help everyone involved feel motivated to reach their goals and experience continual growth.

-When you utilize this model in your company, it can help overcome some of the difficulties that are presented with more negatively focused change models.
-It can help boost the creativity and innovative thinking of people on your team and help to provide the motivation necessary to bring about real, substantial change.
+When you use this model in your company, it can help overcome some of the difficulties associated with more negatively focused change models.
+It can boost your team's creativity and innovative thinking and provide the motivation necessary to bring about real, substantial change.

 A Brief History of Appreciative Inquiry